Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

 -   Get the type information.

-    If the account type with a specified ID exists, you can get it from the database with the `GetAccountProviderByAppId()` method of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class.
+    If the account type with a specified ID exists, you can get it from the database with `GetAccountProviderByAppId()` of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class.

     It is possible to set, for example: